Welcome to Theseus

-As a recruit the two contracts I'm part of are feeling out process for both me and them.
+As a recruit the two contracts I'm part of are a feeling out process for both me and them.
 Theseus has high expectations for its contractors: teamwork is the foundation for everything and a high ethical standard is essential.
-As for me, its a chance to see if I'm a good fit for Theseus and their contracts around the world.
+As for me, it's a chance to see if I'm a good fit for Theseus and their contracts around the world.

 No problem for me.
 I'm no blowhard; I like to scope out how I can best fit in when joining a new team.
 It was easy work as these guys know their stuff.
 The future holds lots of opportunities for training and advancement.
 I just have to bide my time for a couple of contracts, then I will have the chance to work towards additional roles in the Theseus.